Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Walker and the Arizona Diamondbacks will hit the field against the Miami Marlins and Jorge Soler on Monday at 9:40 PM ET, at Chase Field.
+Lourdes Gurriel Jr. and the Arizona Diamondbacks will play Luis Arraez and the Miami Marlins at Chase Field on Tuesday.

-The Marlins are +155 moneyline underdogs for this matchup against the favored Diamondbacks (-190).
-The total is 8.5 runs for this game (with -105 odds to hit the over and -115 odds on the under).
+The Diamondbacks are the favorite in this one, at -115, while the underdog Marlins have -105 odds to win.
+The matchup's over/under has been set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.